This is how the shards of a heart are pulverized into dust .

 And accept that even trusted ones

-Don’t want to hear what you
+Don’t want to hear what you have to say,

-Think you’re
+Think you’re dramatic,

 Even hysterical,